chiroro-jr/veribot/README.md

 Python, visit [this website](https://realpython.com/installing-python/).
 2. Make sure you have Pipenv install.
 Pipenv is the package manager and virtual environment manager used in this project.
 You can check if Pipenv is installed using `pipenv --version`.
 This will display the version of Pipenv install.
-For instruction on how to install Pipenv, visit [this website](https://www.infoworld.com/article/3561758/how-to-manage-python-projects-with-pipenv.html).
+For instructions on how to install Pipenv, visit [this website](https://www.infoworld.com/article/3561758/how-to-manage-python-projects-with-pipenv.html).
 3. Clone this repository by running the command below:
 ```shell
 git clone https://github.com/chiroro-jr/veribot.git